-Doubt and worry at this stage, I'd go so far as to say hoping or praying that the shot goes in (it inherently implies you're doubtful it will, but on a more scientific level, hoping in and of itself IS a thought process) is the only thing that can mess you up.
+Doubt and worry at this stage - I'd go so far as to say hoping or praying that the shot goes in (it inherently implies you're doubtful it will, but on a more scientific level, hoping in and of itself, IS a thought process that distracts and unfocuses you) - is the only thing that can mess you up.

-Telling yourself not to think is a guaranteed way to get yourself thinking.
+Telling yourself to "not think about it" is a guaranteed way to get yourself thinking about it (Pagnoni, Cekic et al. 2008).
 This is shown, scientifically.
-For most people, it leads to your mind racing, I'd say.
+For most people, it leads to your mind racing, if anything, as a matter of fact.
 You can't just 'stop worrying.'

-But if you instead decided to focus on something else to think about, you give yourself more of a chance of succeeding.
-Distraction therapy is used to control pain, but less likely to work, and indeed, more likely to result in less focus when performing actions.
+But if you instead decided to focus on something else to distract yourself, you'd think that'd give you more of a chance of succeeding.
+But it doesn't.
+Distraction therapy is used to control things like chronic pain, but less likely to work, and indeed, more likely to result in less focus (Weeks and Hasher 2014), when performing actions in the short term.

-Avoiding the fear of failure, by not thinking about it, is thus, not as likely to work.
+Avoiding the fear of failure, by not thinking about it, is thus, not that likely to work.

-Chanting mantras is actually shown to increase performance in attentional tasks, and improve academic performance.
-Visualisation and mantras are shown to increase athletic performance too.
-I'm sure that as Kobe and Michael Jordan rise to take shots, they're whispering swish in their minds.
+Chanting mantras is actually shown to increase performance in attentional tasks, and improve academic performance (Pradhan and Derle 2012).
+Visualisation and mantras are shown to increase athletic performance too (Slimani, Tod et al. 2016).
+I'm sure that as Kobe and Michael Jordan rise to take shots, they're whispering "Swish" in their minds.